 Tip: If you’re using your personal Google Account, learn how to protect it from government-backed attackers.

-As an administrator for your organization, you’ll get an email if a user is detected as a possible victim of a government-backed attack.
-Learn more about email alerts.
+As an administrator for your organization, you’ll receive an alert if a user is detected as a possible victim of a government-backed attack.
+For more details and instructions on viewing this alert in the alert center, see View alert details and Government-backed attack warning.

 What is a government-backed attack alert?